-- 4. Inspect the flue-ways of the stove weekly and ensure that there are no blockages.
+- 3. Inspect the flue-ways of the stove weekly and ensure that there are no blockages.
 Check flue ways before lighting especially after a shut down period.
-Please see chimney cleaning section. - 5.
+Please see chimney cleaning section. - 4.
 Never allow a build up of ashes in the ash pan, as this will cause the grate to burn out prematurely.
-Empty the ashpan when refuelling. - 6.
-Avoid slow burning of damp or unseasoned fuel as this will result in tarring flue ways and chimney i.e. peat or timber. - 7.
+Empty the ashpan when refuelling. - 5.
+Avoid slow burning of damp or unseasoned fuel as this will result in tarring flue ways and chimney i.e. peat or timber. - 6.
+Additionally slow burner/slumbering the stove.
+This can also cause crazing of the glass once the glass has been crazed it will go cloudy with lines all over the glass once this has occurred the glass needs to be replaced this is not covered by any warranty whatsoever, to help avoid this burn the fire on maximum for a minimum of 5 minutes in every 60 minutes as this help to burned off any substances on the glass - 7.
 Allow adequate air ventilation to ensure plenty of air for combustion. - 8.
 Do not burn rubbish/household plastic. - 9.
-Clean the chimney at least twice a year. - 10.
-Burning soft fuels such as timber and peat will stain the glass.
+Clean the chimney at least twice a year. - 10.Burning soft fuels such as timber and peat will stain the glass.
 Regular cleaning will prevent permanent staining.
 Clean with soapy water when cool. - 11.
 Keep all combustible materials a safe distance away from unit, please see section for clearances to combustibles. - 12.
 Never use aerosol spray near the appliance when it is in operation. - 13.
 For safety reasons never leave children or the elderly unaccompanied while stove is in use.
 Use a fire guard. - 14.
 Avoid contact with the appliance when in use as stove reaches very high operating temperatures. - 15.
 This appliance should be regularly maintained by a competent service engineer.